vyasakanksha/robot-ludo/README.md

 ## The Goal

 The goal of this project was to create a bot/agent to play Ludo, as a gentle introduction to Reinforcement Learning.
-But what it really turned out to be was a jouney through the wild world of GitHub to learn about a completely new topic of which I had minimal prior knowledge.
-Navigating through the different projects gave me as a more general study of Reinforcement Learning to create game playing agents and the challenge of tweaking it to this specific problem.
+But what it actually turned into, is a journey through the wild world of GitHub to learn about a completely new topic of which I had minimal prior knowledge.
+Navigating through the different projects provided a more general study of Reinforcement Learning to create game playing agents and the challenge of tweaking it to this specific problem.
 The path I took is detailed here.
-I should note, that this project is still WIP, so if you don't like anti-climactic endings then don't read on.
+I should note that this project is still WIP, so if you don't like anticlimactic endings then don't read on.
 But, if someone can help me understand what I am doing wrong, I would love some help!

 ## Ludo
 Many summer afternoons have been spent on this game.
-[A details explination about the games and the rules of this paricular challenge are detailed here.](https://github.com/vyasakanksha/robot-ludo/blob/main/Ludo.md)
+[A detailed explanation about the games and the rules of this particular challenge are detailed here.](https://github.com/vyasakanksha/robot-ludo/blob/main/Ludo.md)

 ## Attempt 1 - The Naive Bot